 Located at 16849 Redmond Way.

 Nasai Teriyaki is famous for their teriyaki sauce, especially the spicy version.
 This dish is a marinated chicken thigh that’s grilled and sautéed in that famous spicy teriyaki sauce and served with rice and salad.
-For only $4.99, you get six pieces of delicious golden-brown pork and vegetable Gyozas, served with Nasai homemade gyoza dippin’ sauce.
+OR for only $4.99 (much less than $10), you get six pieces of delicious golden-brown pork and vegetable Gyozas, served with Nasai homemade gyoza dippin’ sauce.

 5. Rain City Burgers: Mushroom Swiss Burger for $7.49